 LPT to recruit mental health peer support workers

-Leicestershire Partnership NHS Trust (LPT) will recruit people with experience of mental health issues as dedicated peer support staff for service users.
+Leicestershire Partnership NHS Trust (LPT) will recruit people with experience of mental health illnesses as dedicated peer support staff for service users.

-This new role is just one of the improvements LPT is introducing as part of its current transformation of mental health and learning disability services.
+This new role is just one of the improvements LPT is introducing as part of its current transformation of its mental health services.

 The peer support workers will use their personal experiences of mental health issues and services to bring hope to current service users and empower them to feel confident to take actions towards recovery and live independently where possible.